 According to NBA chief legal officer Jeff Mishkin: “First, the Heat incorrectly calculated their available cap room because they excluded performance bonuses provided for in contracts submitted for Tim Hardaway and P.J.
 Brown that should have been included.
 Second, Miami had already reached a deal with Alonzo Mourning prior to the signing of Howard, thereby further reducing the amount of cap room available for the Howard contract.”

-The off-season had initially started with Riley asking Mourning to sign a one-year contract at less than market value to help the Heat create more room under the salary cap.
+The offseason had initially started with Riley asking Mourning to sign a one-year contract at less than market value to help the Heat create more room under the salary cap.
 Mourning dismissed the proposal.
 Riley then tabled his discussions with Mourning while he focused his attention exclusively on Howard, assuring Mourning that after “taking care of some business” with other players, “I will make you the highest-paid player on the team.”

-At that moment, the seeds of controversy were planted.
+With that, the seeds of controversy were planted.

-The incentive in question was one that would have paid Brown $1.5 million and Hardaway $1.0 million for the coming season if the Heat won either 27 home games or 43 total games in the upcoming season.
-The Heat deemed them “unlikely to be achieved” because the franchise had never once won more than 26 home games or 42 total games in its eight-year history.
-But the league, noting that the Heat had significantly improved its prospects by signing Howard, disagreed.
-Stern now deemed these incentives “likely,” shaving a further $2.5 million from the Heat’s payroll ceiling.
+The incentive in question was one that would have paid Brown $1.5 million and Hardaway $1.0 million for the coming season if the Heat won either 27 home games or 43 total games.
+Since the Heat had never once won more than 26 home games or 42 total games in its eight-year history, Riley considered the bonuses “unlikely to be achieved.”
+But the league, noting that the Heat had significantly improved its prospects by signing Howard, disagreed, adding a further $2.5 million to the Heat’s cap sheet.

-Riley denounced the Howard ruling as “unconscionable.”
+Riley denounced the ruling as “unconscionable.”